 - Sardines are packed with calcitriol, a form of vitamin D that regulates cell cycles.
 Because the disruption of proper cell cycles is what causes cancer, keeping these cycles the way they’re supposed to be is one of the most effective forms of cancer prevention.

-- Sardines are one of the most concentrated sources of omega-3 fatty acids.
-Since our diets often contain far too many omega-6s, these healthy omega-3s help our bodies to balance out and reduce the risk of inflammatory conditions like heart disease.
+- One of the most concentrated sources of omega-3 fatty acids.
+Since our diets often contain far too many omega-6s, this healthy omega-3s help our bodies to balance out and reduce the risk of inflammatory conditions like heart disease.

 - The most prevalent nutrient in sardines, vitamin B12, clocks in at a whopping 337% of what you need every day!
 B12 reduces homocysteine, an element that builds up and plays an important role in the degeneration of bone through osteoporosis.
-So with all this vitamin B12, sardines do their part to support bone health.
+So with all this vitamin B12, this helps to support bone health.

-- Like most other seafood, sardines are generally full of a variety of vitamins and minerals, too numerous to list here.
+- Like most other seafood, these little fish are generally full of a variety of vitamins and minerals, too numerous to list here.

 Many people are afraid to try sardines, mostly because they seem just about as “weird” as anchovies, for no real reason.
 Sardines have a rich, flavorful taste without a fishy aftertaste, and there’s really nothing unusual about them at all.

 But for those of you who have yet to actually sink your teeth into these tiny fish, there are many options.

 If you can’t make it to Mount Fuji, here are a few tips.